turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra_with_horses.md

 * set up RSpec within a Sinatra web app
 * test model methods and validations using best practices in RSpec

-## Repository

-If you already have a copy of the `intro-to-ar` repo, cd into it and type:

-`git checkout crud_complete`

-If you do not have a copy of the `intro-to-ar` repo:

-`git clone -b crud_complete git@github.com:turingschool/intro-to-ar.git`

 ## Warmup

 1) Read [this](https://robots.thoughtbot.com/four-phase-test) Thoughtbot article about the four-phase test design.